bootstrapM/git_basics/README.md

 This shows the URLs that Git has stored for the shortname to be used when reading and writing to that remote.

 If you have more than one remote, the command lists them all.

+On the other hand if you used `git init` to locally create a Gir repository and want to attach a remote repository to it, run

+`git remote add <alias> <url>`

 ### Fetching and Pulling from Your Remotes